 Log and Inventory Application

 You’ll not only want to keep track of all wines but also know their exact location by vertical and horizontal row number.
-A wine log in the cellar is great for the Butler or even the principal to help find what they need and tick off the bottled that have been removed.
+A wine log in the cellar is great for the staff or the principal to help find what they need and tick off the bottles that have been removed.
 Even better, an iPad with a tracker app can be kept up to date easily.
 (We’ve found it best to keep the iPad in an Otter box , or other waterproof housing to keep it safe from the humidity in the cellar.)
 The cellar tracker application allows you to: